AdobeDocs/experience-manager-cloud-service.en/help/forms/layout-capabilities-adaptive-forms-core-components.md

 >[!TAB Vertical Tabs Layout]

 The vertical tabs layout is also known as Tabs on the left layout.
-The vertical tabs layout organizes panels or sections along the left side of a form, with the panel headings as the names for each section.
+The vertical tabs layout organizes panels or sections along the left side of a form.
 It is a common layout for forms where panels/sections is stacked vertically for easy reading and navigation.

 ![Vertical Layout](/help/forms/assets/vertical-tab.gif){width="250" align="center"}